sarfaraz187/FullContact-Freshchat-App/README.md

 # FullContact Sample App for Freshchat

 ## Description
-You can search a person's details using this app that uses fullcontact's API in the background to display details.
+Search a person's details using this app which uses fullcontact's API in the background to display details.
 The App stores the last 5 viewed person's profile.
 ***

 ## Screenshots